commonknowledge/articles/README.md

 84. A person ceases to be a Director of the Cooperative as soon as:

-    1. That person ceases to be a Member of the Cooperative;
+    a.
+That person ceases to be a Member of the Cooperative;
-    2. That person resigns from office in Writing to the Secretary of the Co-operative, and such resignation has taken effect in accordance with its terms;
+    b.
+That person resigns from office in Writing to the Secretary of the Co-operative, and such resignation has taken effect in accordance with its terms;
-    3. That person is removed from office by a resolution of the Cooperative in general meeting in accordance with these Articles and the Companies Acts;
+    c.
+That person is removed from office by a resolution of the Cooperative in general meeting in accordance with these Articles and the Companies Acts;
-    4. That person ceases to be a Director by virtue of any provision of the Companies Acts or is prohibited from being a Director by law;
+    d.
+That person ceases to be a Director by virtue of any provision of the Companies Acts or is prohibited from being a Director by law;
-    5. A bankruptcy order is made against that person;
+    e.
+A bankruptcy order is made against that person;
-    6. A registered medical practitioner who is treating that person gives a written opinion to the Cooperative stating that the person has become physically or mentally incapable of acting as a Director and may remain so for more than three months;
+    f.
+A registered medical practitioner who is treating that person gives a written opinion to the Cooperative stating that the person has become physically or mentally incapable of acting as a Director and may remain so for more than three months;
-    7. By reason of that person’s mental health, a court makes an order which wholly or partly prevents that person from personally exercising any powers or rights which that person would otherwise have.
+    g.
+By reason of that person’s mental health, a court makes an order which wholly or partly prevents that person from personally exercising any powers or rights which that person would otherwise have.

 ### **Removal of a Director**

 85. A Director may be expelled from office by a resolution of the Co-operative stating that it is in the best interests of the Co-operative that their office is terminated.
 A resolution to remove a Director from office may only be passed if:

-    1. The Director has been given at least 21 days’ notice in Writing of the general meeting at which the resolution to remove them from office will be proposed and the reasons why it is to be proposed; and
+    a.
+The Director has been given at least 21 days’ notice in Writing of the general meeting at which the resolution to remove them from office will be proposed and the reasons why it is to be proposed; and
-    2. The Director or, at the option of the Director, the Director’s representative (who need not be a Member of the Co-operative) has been allowed to make representations to the general meeting.
+    b.
+The Director or, at the option of the Director, the Director’s representative (who need not be a Member of the Co-operative) has been allowed to make representations to the general meeting.

 ## **Secretary**